All resources

 Manage Time Series Models in Vertex AI Model Registry

-Once your time series forecasting model is registered in the Vertex AI Model Registry, you can deploy it for predictions on new time series data, monitor the model’s performance and predictions, and use Vertex Explainable AI to gain insights into the key factors influencing the forecasts.
-This ensures better understanding and control over the model’s outputs.
+Once your time series forecasting model is registered in the Vertex AI Model Registry, you can deploy it to predict outcomes like purchases, monitor its performance, and use Vertex Explainable AI to understand the key factors driving forecasts.
+This helps improve control and transparency over your model’s predictions.

 Specify a Vertex AI Model ID and Aliases

-When working with BigQuery ML models registered in Vertex AI, you can assign a model ID and aliases to simplify management and versioning.
+With BigQuery ML models registered in Vertex AI, you can assign a model ID and version aliases for easier management and versioning.

 Specify a Vertex AI Model ID